heerooin/education/README.md

 This module can take information about currency in operation and filter it.
 Also can give description in operation.
 And last function generate card nubmer, you just need to give 2 digit, start and stop.
 It can company help in bank sector.

+## About CSV AND PANDAS

+The module accepts csv and xlsx files and provides a list of dictionaries with operations.
+The current task is to process financial transactions